 Creation of Mindfulness & Grief

 Struck by the parallels between mindfulness, yoga, and contemporary theories of grief, which focuses on the individual’s direct experience of loss and the benefits of meaning making and posttraumatic growth, Heather developed a “Yoga for Grief” course, an 8 week program uniting yoga, meditation, journaling, expressive arts and death education.
 Today, that course is captured in Mindfulness & Grief, and is offered by yoga, meditation, and grief professionals in North America in a variety of venues.

 Heather is a public and keynote speaker, presenting for organizations such as the highly regarded military family survivor organization Tragedy Assistance Program for Survivors (TAPS), National Fallen Firefighter’s Foundation, National Hospice & Palliative Care Organization, LiveOnNY Organ Donation Network, Association of Death Education and Counseling, and the Maryland Library Association.

 In addition to her book Mindfulness & Grief, Heather contributed three chapters to the bestselling volume Techniques of Grief Therapy: Assessment & Intervention (Neimeyer, 2015), including Yoga for Grief, Compassion & Lovingkindness Meditation, and Relaxation Response.

-Heather lives on South Mountain overlooking Maryland’s Middletown valley with her husband, and is the founder of the Frederick Meditation Center where she is a Phoenix Rising Yoga Therapist and mindfulness meditation instructor.
+Heather lives in Western Maryland with her husband, and is the founder of the Frederick Meditation Center where she is a Phoenix Rising Yoga Therapist and mindfulness meditation instructor.
 Contact Heather for speaking engagements and appearances by calling 240-397-8080, or fill out the contact form.